dtzSiFive/firrtl-spec/spec.md

 References can be exported from a module for indirect access elsewhere, and are captured using values of reference type.

-For use in cross-module references (XMR's), a reference to a read of the circuit component is used.
+For use in cross-module references (XMR's), a reference to a probe of the circuit component is used.
 See [@sec:probes] for details.

 Using reference type ports, modules may export references for reading and